Statistics Explained

 Source: European Commission services, Eurostat (sdg_17_60)

-A double vertical bar chart showing High-speed internet coverage, by country for the years 2016 and 2021 as a percentage of households.
-In the EU, EU Member States and some of the EFTA countries.
-The bars show the years 2016 and 2021.
+A double vertical bar chart showing High-speed internet coverage, by country for the years 2017 and 2022 as a percentage of households.
+In the EU, EU Member States and other European countries.
+The bars show the years.

 Source: European Commission services, Eurostat (sdg_17_60)